seriousme/opifex/README.md

 # Opifex

-Opifex aims to provide a MQTT server in Typescript to be used with [Deno](https://deno.land) It has _no_ third party dependencies, it only relies on built in Deno modules.
+Opifex aims to provide a MQTT server and MQTT client in Typescript to be used with [Deno](https://deno.land) It has _no_ third party dependencies, it only relies on built in Deno modules.